TrashPandaZN/Reencor-Rebirth/README.md

 | Special Move (e.g., Hadouken) | ↓ ↘ → + Punch |

 Menu shortcuts: `Enter` or `Space` to confirm, `Backspace` or `Esc` to go back.
+Multiplayer Is still being worked on so dont try to run that
 ## How to Run

 ```bash